Reveal-Energy-Services/orchid-python-api/README-dev.md

 This project defines the implementation of the Python API for Orchid*.

-(*Orchid in a mark of Revel Energy Services.
-Inc.)
+(*Orchid is a mark of Reveal Energy Services, Inc.)

-Specifically, the `orchid` package exposes the Orchid API to Python applications and the Python REPL.
+Specifically, the `orchid` package makes Orchid features available to Python applications and to the Python REPL.
 Additionally, this project includes five examples in the `examples` directory of the `orchid-python-api`
 package:

 - `plot_trajectories.ipynb`